rmosolgo/graphql-ruby/guides/queries/multiplex.md

 end
 ```

+If Apollo Client has issues recognizing the result of`render json: result`, replace it with `render body: result.to_json, content_type: 'application/json'`.

 ## Validation and Error Handling

 Each query is validated and {% internal_link "analyzed","/queries/analysis" %} independently.
 The `results` array may include a mix of successful results and failed results